-- 1. SGA can fund up to half of travel costs (transportation & accommodation combined) for activities involving travel (i.e. a conference), if it does not exceed 800 euros per person per trip. - a.
-For trips involving more than 3 people (and a faculty advisor), the funds per student shall not exceed 400 euros. - b.
-No single trip may receive funds exceeding 3,000 euros - c.
-If 3 or more students are allocated funds for a trip, they must have a faculty or staff advisor accompany and advise them during the trip.
+- 1. SGA can fund up to half of travel costs (transportation & accommodation combined) for activities involving travel (i.e. a conference), if it does not exceed 800 euros per person per trip. - 1.1 For trips involving more than 3 people (and a faculty advisor), the funds per student shall not exceed 400 Euros; - 1.2 No single trip may receive funds exceeding 3,000 Euros; - 1.3 If 3 or more students are allocated funds for a trip, they must have a faculty or staff advisor accompany and advise them during the trip.
 Travel costs for the faculty advisor must be funded by SGA.
-Those costs therefore should be included in the budget request and approved by Senate. - d.
-Students allocated funds to go on trips must return allocated fund to Senate if they cancel the trip.
-Senate may excuse cancellations due to unforeseen circumstances via the voting procedures in Annex III. - e.
-Students allocated funds to go on trips must sign and respect the code of conduct. - Students must sign the form with the Student Leadership Office before departure. - f.
-Personal extensions to SGA-funded travel must be approved by Senate and the Vice President for Student Affairs.
+Those costs therefore should be included in the budget request and approved by the Senate; - 1.4 Students allocated funds to go on trips must return allocated funds to the Senate if they cancel the trip.
+Senate may excuse cancellations due to unforeseen circumstances via the voting procedures in Annex III; - 1.5 Students allocated funds to go on trips must sign and respect the code of conduct.
+Students must sign the form with the Student Leadership Office before departure; - 1.6 Personal extensions to SGA-funded travel must be approved by Senate and the Vice President for Student Affairs.